 H. Jenseg bakery and coffee shop is Sarpsborgs oldest bakery.
 Three generations of the Jenseg family have held…More

 Dickens is perfectly located at the pedestrian street.
 This popular restaurant has a "country rustic look"…More

 The Østfold railway, operated by NSB (the Norwegian State Railways), runs between Oslo and Fredrikstad via Sarpsborg several times a day.
 The journey from Oslo to Sarpsborg takes about one and a half hour.
-Check out NSB's website for prices and timetables.

 There are daily bus departures between Oslo and Sarpsborg.

 The motorway, E6, passes through Sarpsborg, so getting here by car is easy.
 Travel time from Oslo is about one hour.

 Oslo Airport is situated 134 kilometers north of Saprsborg, and from there you can take an express train or bus to Oslo Central Station (Oslo S ).
 From Oslo you can reach Sarpsborg by train or bus.